AN OPEN LETTER TO MIRANDA DEVINE

 Marriage is not a political device.
 It must not be used as a tool by white straight middle-class conservative Christian Australians to engineer their societal ideal, as it has been in the past.

 We are a secular nation.
 Our country is young, and our population diverse.
 Our rich cultural tapestry - which is varied in ethnicity and sexual orientation, and bequeaths us national treasures like steamed Dim Sims and Magda Szubanski - must be considered, and incorporated into our policymaking.
-We must develop laws which recognise plurality.
+We must develop laws which recognise - and celebrate! - plurality within our communities.
 We must adapt the policies we have to accommodate our nuanced demography.
 We must separate church and state.

-Human beings, less feeble and wretched and adrift that the bible would have us believe, are more than capable of aligning our moral compasses without the interjection of its doctrine.
+Human beings - less feeble and wretched and socially adrift than the bible would have us believe - are more than capable of aligning our moral compasses without Christian interjection.
 We don’t need religion to be good people and, as you demonstrate with alarming regularity, being religious does not guarantee you'll be a good person either.

 People like you, who are using marriage legislation as a means of engineering your white straight middle-class conservative Christians Australian societal ideal.
-Who by voting no, all but sanction homophobia.
+People like you, who by voting no, and encouraging others to do the same, are all but sanctioning homophobia.

 The threat is the exciting new generation of social conservatives you speak of, who, roofied by your lunacy, will become bullies in the playground, homophobes in the street, and eventually, a new generation of socially conservative parents, to whom gay children will be afraid to come out.
 (It may surprise you to learn that most gay people are in fact raised by straight people.)